N4S4/synology-api/README.md

 # Initiate the classes DownloadStation & FileStation with (ip_address, port, username, password)
 # it will log in automatically
+# NOTE: for Filestation and Downloadstation only has been added interactive_output=True,
+# It can be omitted and initiate the wrapper with the below ove code

 fl = filestation.FileStation('Synology Ip', 'Synology Port', 'Username', 'Password', secure=False, cert_verify=False, dsm_version=7, debug=True, otp_code=None)